ealva-com/eAlvaBrainz/README.md

 ```

 This repository consists of 3 parts:
   * **ealvabrainz** - A library which consists of 2 Retrofit interfaces, MusicBrainz and CoverArt,
     and supporting data classes to generate a MusicBrainz REST client.
   * **ealvabrainz-service** - Higher-level abstractions that wrap the Retrofit clients with a
     richer interface, configures necessary Retrofit/OkHttp clients, provides support for cache
-  control/throttling/user agent/etc, and dispatches calls on background threads using main-safe
+    control/throttling/user agent/authentication/etc, and dispatches calls on background threads
-  suspend functions.
+    using main-safe suspend functions.
   * **app** - Demonstrates search and lookup

-As of now things are very preliminary, a small portion of the MusicBrainz API is supported,
-and only SNAPSHOT libraries are being published. **Pull requests welcome.**
+As of now only SNAPSHOT libraries are being published. **Pull requests welcome.**

 For the latest SNAPSHOT check [here][ealvabrainz-snapshot] and [here][ealvabrainz-service-snapshot]